 Gender, Sexual & Relationship Diverse Identity

 Anyone with a diverse gender identity and/or sexual identity may wish to work through difficulties relating to gender (including gender dysphoria), sexual or relationship diversity to help accept your own identity and find ways to deal with the prejudices and unfairness experienced from society.
-Or you may simply want to know that, however you identify, you will be honoured and respected by your therapist and that they will have some understanding of the social context in which you live your life.
+Know that however you identify, you will be honoured and respected by your therapist and that they will have some understanding of the social context in which you live your life.

-We work with all gender, sexual and relationship identities including Androgyne, Asexual, Bisexual, Celibate, Different sexual development, Dresser, Gay, Gender Fluid, Gender Neutral, Heterosexual, Intersex, Kink/BDSM/chemsex, Lesbian, Non-binary, Pansexual, Polyamorous, Queer, Questioning, Trans male, Trans female, Transgender, Transvestite.
+We work affirmatively with all gender, sexual and relationship identities including Androgyne, Asexual, Bisexual, Celibate, Consensual Non-Monogamy, Different sexual development, Dresser, Gay, Gender Fluid, Gender Neutral, Heterosexual, Intersex, Kink/BDSM/chemsex, Lesbian, Non-binary, Pansexual, Polyamorous, Queer, Questioning, Transgender, Transfeminine, Transmasculine, Transvestite.

 If you would like to discuss the possibility of counselling with one of the team, please make contact.
-Therapists can be contacted directly via the Associates page or via Luan Baines-Ball.
+Contact our therapists directly via the Associates page or via Luan Baines-Ball.
 Contact firstname.lastname@example.org or call 07581 793 223 for further details.
-We all work from the same Leicester city centre address.
 Online sessions can be provided.

-Baines-Ball & Associates: Counselling and Psychotherapy in Leicester
+Baines-Ball & Associates: Counselling and Psychotherapy in Leicester, Leicestershire and online